jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > Researcher: “There is one thing that I still do not understand: You mentioned you collect online recipes, but we have not talked about how you store them so you can come back to the ones you like.
 How does this work?”

 You may not be able to tie up _all_ loose ends.
-Focus on what is important to you on and what seems to be particularly interesting about this participant: You may be wondering about how the participants organizes recipes in general, but this participant cooks for their family on a regular basis.You haven't spoken to many participants about cooking for others, so you could focus on that aspect provided you can still learn more about organizing recipes from other participants.
+Focus on what is important to you on and what seems to be particularly interesting about this participant: You may be wondering about how the participants organizes recipes in general, but this participant cooks for their family on a regular basis.
+You haven't spoken to many participants about cooking for others, so you could focus on that aspect provided you can still learn more about organizing recipes from other participants.

 A good way to guide towards the end of the session is to summarize what you have learned.
 This allows you to demonstrate what you and the participant have achieved together.
 It also gives the participant the opportunity to correct you if there are any misunderstandings.